 Tax Documentation

-Some countries will require proof of tax compliance from your home country via a tax compliance report called Letter 6201
+Some countries will require proof of tax compliance from your home country via a tax compliance report called IRS Letter 6201.

 Take some of the stress out of moving abroad by choosing a country easier for Americans to move to.

-4. Costa Rica: The "Pensionado" program allows retirees to settle easily with an income of $1,000.
+Costa Rica: The Pensionado program allows retirees to settle easily with an income of $1,000.
 Foreign income is also not taxed.
 "Costa Rica provides a high quality of life at a fraction of U.S. costs," says Rotchin.

-5. New Zealand: Attractive to skilled workers and those who can make a significant financial investment.
+New Zealand: It's especially an option to skilled workers and those who can make a significant financial investment.

-6. Germany: The Blue Card program fast-tracks residency for skilled professionals.
-The job seeker visa allows qualified professionals to look for employment for six months while in the country.
+Germany: The Blue Card program fast-tracks residency for skilled professionals.
+The job-seeker visa allows qualified professionals to look for employment for six months while in the country.

 Health and Insurance Documents